kototok903/novel-formatter/README.md

 - `merge`: build an omnibus EPUB from multiple single volumes while keeping assets and reading order intact.
 - `edit-meta`: tweak the metadata or navigation of an existing EPUB without cracking open an editor.
+- `rewrite`: apply search/replace rules to the book text (and optionally metadata).

 ### Build